-Celebrating the IGBO culture in the diaspora.
+Celebrating 10years of IGBO culture in the diaspora.

 In the Diaspora, we have Ibo communities, and other Ibo socio-cultural organizations whose leadership is always chosen by election which has a life span of not more than three years.
 The EZEIGBO however is a position that is retained by the reigning monarch till death.